-An auto insurance quote is an estimate of what you will pay for a car insurance policy with a carrier.
+An auto insurance quote is an estimate of what you will pay for a car insurance policy.
 Car insurance quotes are based on several factors related to the driver, the vehicle, and the location.
-Pricing differs among providers and is subject to change based on the information you choose to share.
+Pricing differs among providers and is subject to change based on your specific information.

-When shopping for car insurance, you’ll want to compare quotes from several providers to see which offer the best deals for your state, vehicle, and driver profile.
+When shopping for car insurance, you’ll want to compare free quotes from several providers to see which offers the best deals for your state, vehicle, and driver profile.
 You can request a quote in the following ways:

-- Contact an independent insurance agent.
-This is a good idea if you have questions about the process or want assistance.
-A local agent can also make sure you’re getting all the discounts possible.
+- Contact an insurance agent: This is a good idea if you have questions about the process or want assistance.
+An independent agent can also make sure you’re getting all the discounts possible.
 An agent can work for one company or be a broker and connect you with several insurance companies.
 If you use an insurance broker, you might have to pay a brokerage fee when you buy a policy.

-- Go to the provider’s website.
-If you already have a provider in mind, you can go directly to the provider website and use its quote form.
-For example, if you’re interested in Progressive car insurance or Esurance auto insurance, both companies have comparison tools on their sites, allowing you to compare the provider’s quote to competitors’ prices.
+- Go to the provider’s website: If you already have a provider in mind, you can go directly to the provider‘s website and use its quote form.

-What Information Do You Need When Getting A Quote?
+What Information Will I Need When Getting A Quote?

 - Information about you: You’ll need to supply your date of birth, address, and driver’s license number.
 You’ll answer questions about your driving record and your insurance history.
 You might be asked about your military service, student status, and corporate affiliations for discount purposes.

-- Information about other drivers: On your policy, you’ll have to list family members who live with you, including spouses, partners, and teenagers.
-You’ll also have to provide their date of birth, driver profile, and insurance history.
+- Information about other drivers: You’ll have to list family members who live with you, including spouses, partners, and teenagers on your policy.
+You’ll need to provide their date of birth, driver profile, and insurance history.

 Let’s take a look at some factors that car insurance providers commonly consider when setting rates.